tanshuying/project-submission/Capstone/README.md

 Conclusion:
 1) Results for the image classification system are promising.
 - 81% accuracy in predicting tags for the various artefacts (classes) for the multi-class system
-- High level of accuracy for both ‘period’ and ‘type’ outputs for the multi-label system
+- Moderate accuracy for both ‘period’ and ‘type’ outputs for the multi-label system

 2) Further improvements and finetuning could be explored to optimize the model's performance